san-rat/pc-command-center/readme.md

 # PC Command Center

-A lightweight Bash-based terminal dashboard for monitoring basic Linux PC status.
+PC Command Center is a lightweight Bash terminal dashboard for monitoring the basic status of an Ubuntu/Linux machine.

-The dashboard refreshes on a timer and shows system, network, and process information in one terminal view.
+The script clears and redraws one terminal view with system, network, and process information, making it useful for a quick local health check without installing a full monitoring stack.

 ## Features

 - Current user, hostname, date/time, and uptime
-- CPU usage
+- CPU usage calculated from `/proc/stat`
-- RAM usage
+- RAM usage from `free`
-- Root disk usage
+- Root disk usage from `df`
 - CPU/system temperature when available
 - Active IPv4 network interfaces
 - Default gateway
 - Top processes sorted by CPU usage
+- Automatic refresh every 5 seconds

 ## Requirements